SuedOnAIM/RF_Template_KillSounds/README.md

 ***Q: Why doesn't it work when killing teammates?***

 A: You don't get rewarded for killing teammates in other shooters.
-Why would you be rewarded here. (or just remove the check for actor team in the script)
+Why would you be rewarded here. (just remove the check for actor team in the .lua script)

 ***Q: Can I request a kill sound?***